Related: Get a Minnesota Registered Agent

 Minnesota requires an application to be submitted along with a fee of $205 for an LLC, $220 for a corporation, or $70 for a Nonprofit Corporation.
 You also must appoint and maintain a Minnesota Registered Agent at all times.
 We can provide this service for just $99 per year.

-While most states require additional documentation, such as a Certificate of Good Standing, to be submitted with your application, Minnesota does not have this requirement.
+While most states require additional documentation, such as a Certificate of Good Standing, to be submitted with your application, a Minnesota Certificate of Good standing is not required.

-If your company does or will do business in Minnesota, but it was not formed in Minnesota, you will often need to obtain Foreign Qualification.
-Typically, “doing business” is defined by activities such as maintaining a physical office or having employees in the state in the state.
+If your company does or will do business in Minnesota, but was not formed there, you will often need to obtain a Minnesota Foreign Qualification.
+Typically, “doing business” is defined by activities such as maintaining a physical office or having employees in the state.

 The official website for the state of Minnesota lists several activities that are not classified as transacting business in the state.
 These activities include:

 This is not an exhaustive list and there may be additional activities that do not constitute doing business.

 Keep in mind that even if a Minnesota Certificate of Authority is not required for a specific activity, a bank, vendor or another party can still require one in order to establish a relationship.